swidler/roam-python/README.md

 	-cpg flag for creating CpG file
 	-cr reference genome assembly for CpG file
-	-no flag for not running the rest of RoAM after creating CpG file
+	-no flag for not running the rest of RoAM after creating CpG file -dm method of deamination rate calculation (can be reference [highly recommended] or global) -mc minimum coverage of sites for deamination rate calculation -mb minimum beta value for reference method of deamination rate calculation -gm global methylation value for use with global method of deamination rate calculation -lcf low coverage factor for methylation reconstruction -sl slope for linear/logistic methods of methylation reconstruction -in intercept for linear method of methylation reconstruction -w window size for reconstruction of methylation--'auto' or list of 1 val or 1 for each chrom -wm window size calculation method--'prob' or 'relerror' -min minimum methylation level to detect
+	-p param used in winsize calculation for win_method = prob -k reciprocal of param used in winsize calculation for win_method = relerror -max maximum window size

     The stages of the process (which can be specified in the config file) are "bam", "diagnose", "filter", "drate", and "meth".
     When the script ends (after the last requested stage), it outputs a text file for the last stage completed.